Girlstuff/Boystuff

-Girlstuff/Boystuff is an animated series created by Ruth Beni.
+Girlstuff/Boystuff is an animated series for children created by Ruth Beni.
 In Canada, it aired on YTV.
 In the United States, it aired on Noggin during its nighttime block, The N.

 Overview

-The show is about six teenage friends, who talk about the differences between girls and boys, examining topics such as hobbies, food, music and fashion.
+The show is about six teenage friends; three girls (Hanna, Reanne and Talia) and three boys (Jason, Ben and Simon), who talk about the differences between girls and boys, examining topics such as hobbies, food, music and fashion.